-Abstract-Eye state identification is generous of common time-series classification problem which is also a hot spot in recent research.
-The eye state classificationwidely uses Electroencephalography (EEG) to detect human's cognition state.
-In this work, we investigated how the eye state (open or closed) can be predicted by evaluating brain waves with an EEG.
-Thus, we used Decision Tree and Naïve Bayes classification algorithms to develop a best model to classify the eye state as closed or open.
+Abstract-Mushrooms, as a kind of food, are very special due to their edibility.
+Some countries treat mushrooms as a kind of high nutrition food.
+Still, only tiny portions of them are edible.
+It is really toxic to consume a poisonous mushroom.
+Thus, we used Decision Tree and Naïve Bayes classification algorithms to develop a best model to classify mushrooms that are edible based on the detected data of the mushrooms.
 Also the performance of these classification algorithms is tested on two different tools such as Weka and Spark.
-The performance is expressed in terms of parameters correctly classified instances, incorrectly classified instances, errorrate and precision.
+The performance is expressed in terms of parameters correctly classified instances, incorrectly classified instances, errorate and precision.
 The Decision Tree algorithm has outperformed with respect to Weka tool while the Naïve Bayes algorithm outperformed in the Spark.

-IndexTerms-Machine Learning, Classification, Decision Tree, Naïve Bayes, EEG Eye State.
+IndexTerms-Machine Learning, Classification, Decision Tree, Naïve Bayes, Mushroom Classification.